Information about spongy moth, a forest defoliating insect found in Ontario.

 |July to August||Adult moth||Short-lived; focus on other stages|

-Natural predators and pathogens are the main reason the LDD moth outbreak in North America is collapsing.
+Natural predators and pathogens are the main reason the spongy moth outbreak in Ontario is collapsing.

 Nuclear polyhedrosis virus (NPV)

-- NPV is a viral infection known to kill LDD moth larvae once the virus builds up in a population.
+- NPV is a viral infection known to kill spongy moth larvae once the virus builds up in a population.

 - It can spread quickly from infected larvae to non-infected larvae, killing them.

 - Dead larvae hanging on a tree in an upside-down “V” show the virus is at work in the population.

 - A fungus known to cause spongy moth populations to collapse.

 - Cool, wet conditions provide an ideal environment for its spread.